-Are your teeth sensitive to hot and cold foods?
+Are your teeth suddenly overly sensitive to hot and cold foods?
 Does it hurt to bite down when you chew?
-If so, you’ll want to schedule an appointment with our emergency dentist in Shelby Charter Township, MI.
-The longer you wait to seek emergency dental care, the more the problem will grow.
-Continue reading to learn if you might have an infected tooth.
+If so, you’ll want to schedule an appointment with our Shelby Township emergency dentists.
+The longer you wait to seek emergency dental care, the more time the problem will have to worsen.

-You may be at higher risk for an if you neglect your oral hygiene.
+You may be at higher risk for an oral hygiene.
 Once a cavity is deep enough to penetrate the inner chamber of your tooth, you’ll develop an abscess.
-This means that the live tissue (pulp) inside your tooth is infected.
+This means that the live tissue (pulp) inside your tooth is infected.if you neglect your

 A tooth abscess is painful.
 In fact, your teeth may be throbbing and keeping you awake at night.
 We always recommend that our patients come to us before they’re in unbearable pain.
 That way, we’re able to catch issues when they’re small and at their most treatable.